-The pitch gets its name because it looks like you can see four seams when it travels towards you.
-As the ball rotates you see four seams which is different than what you see with a curve or a two-seamer.
+The pitch gets its name because it looks like you can see four seams when it travels toward you.
+As the ball rotates, you see four seams which are different than what you see with a curve or a two-seamer.

 Is a two-seam fastball a sinker?

 In a word, no. You will notice that a two-seam fastball will move or tail.
 The movement of the two-seamer will be from side to side.
 A sinker will dip or drop.
 You will also find that a two-seamer typically has more velocity.

 This is a difficult question to answer.
 There are many variables for you to consider when putting together this list.
 Are you considering the best fastball the one that travels the fastest?
 Is it the most difficult to hit?
 Are you considering which pitcher relies on their four-seamer the most?
 The one who gets the most outs?

 According to a study by Bleacher Report, Brandon Woodruff has the ultimate four-seamer in today’s game.